wp-plugins/microblog-poster/readme.txt

 3. MicroblogPoster Options page, Logs Section.

 == Changelog ==

+= 1.3.5 (06-11-2013) =
+- Added support for tumblr.
+- Improved design of plugin's settings page.

+= 1.3.4 (27-09-2013) =
+- Fixed internal error 500 that was occurring for some PHP/web server configurations, related to the use of method_exists function.
+- Added 'Settings' link on plugins page.

+= 1.3.3 (15-09-2013) =
+- Adapted the free version of the plugin to work together with the new pro add-on.
+Additional features available with the pro add-on.

+= 1.3.2 (31-07-2013) =
+- Fixed critical error about a PHP warning produced by variable not being an array.
+Later that produces header already sent error.

 = 1.3.1 (20-07-2013) =
 - Added currently recommended way of authentication with bit.ly (oauth).